streamlit03/Slides-from-audio/README.md

-Here is the complete, professional README.md in English.
-It is designed to be highly readable, technical enough for developers, and clear enough for any user who finds your repository.

 🪄 AI Transcription & Slide Creator
 Turn your voice into professional, high-level corporate presentations in seconds.
 This application leverages state-of-the-art AI to transcribe audio, analyze strategic content, and automatically generate editable PowerPoint and PDF files.
 It doesn't just transcribe; it acts as a Strategic Consultant to structure your ideas into a professional narrative.